Northumbria University: City Campus

 City Campus West is home to the Schools of Arts & Social Sciences, Built & Natural Environment, Computing, Engineering & Information Sciences and Life Sciences.
-Also located on this campus is the University Library, Students' Union building and Sport Central, a £31m sports facility for students, staff and the community which opened in 2010.
+Also located on this campus is the University Library, Students' Union building and Sport Central.
+Sport Central is a multi-purpose built sports centre and indoor arena that houses facilities for swimming, track running, climbing, golf, squash, basketball, netball, badminton, and volleyball.
+The main sports and events arena has a capacity for over 2,800 spectators.